uw-vortex/VORTEX-handbook/09-onboarding.md

 ## Free commercial software to download
 1. R and RStudio for statistics and graphing.
 You will need both R (the actual program), as well as RStudio (the free, user interface that makes R pretty).
 For both downloads and a mini-tutorial, I recommend checking out [swirlstats](https://swirlstats.com/students.html)
 2. [Mendeley desktop](https://www.mendeley.com/download-desktop-new/): For reference management during writing. **NOTE**: A recent update for Mac OSX Mojave is interfering with how the Word plug-in pulls citations from Mendeley.
 If you use a Mac, it may be best to explore other options.
-3. [G*Power](https://www.psychologie.hhu.de/arbeitsgruppen/allgemeine-psychologie-und-arbeitspsychologie/gpower.html) for statistical sample size calculations
+3. [G*Power](https://www.psychologie.hhu.de/arbeitsgruppen/allgemeine-psychologie-und-arbeitspsychologie/gpower.html) for simple statistical sample size calculations
 4. [Github Desktop](https://desktop.github.com/) + [Atom](https://atom.io/) text editor.
 To upload code you will need to make a github account.
 This will be the primary method of sharing and updating published code in the lab.
 5. [ImageJ](https://imagej.nih.gov/ij/download.html) for basic image analysis
+6. Bookmark the [Superpower Shiny App](https://arcstats.io/shiny/anova-power/) for more complex simulations for sample size calculations.

 ## Suggested starting points to learn to code
 It is expected that during your time in the VORTEX Lab, you will have to learn some coding basics to push forward your research and run your statistics.
 Expectations vary depending on the level of the trainee.
 For instance, at minimum: